rmind/rhashmap/README.md

 cannot indicate whether the key was not found or a key with a NULL value was found.
 If the caller needs to indicate an "empty" value, it can use a special pointer value, such as `(void *)(uintptr_t)0x1`.

+## Performance

+With small to medium key sizes, Robin Hood hash map scores above Judy array (JudyHS) and Google Sparse hash map on lookup performance benchmarks.
+With the very small key sizes, it demonstrates similar performance to JudyHS.

+Disclaimer: benchmark results, however, depend on many aspects (workload, hardware characteristics, methodology, etc).
+Ultimately, readers are encouraged to perform their own benchmarks.

 ## Example